rust-lang/rust/src/doc/trpl/crates-and-modules.md

 % Crates and Modules

-When a project starts getting large, it's considered a good software engineering practice to split it up into a bunch of smaller pieces, and then fit them together.
+When a project starts getting large, it's considered good software engineering practice to split it up into a bunch of smaller pieces, and then fit them together.
 It's also important to have a well-defined interface, so that some of your functionality is private, and some is public.
 To facilitate